 But Dean, who doesn’t do Facebook, who hasn’t read any of the dozens of news stories about him, had no idea what was happening online.

 The supporters he’d marshalled didn’t want to stop.
 They pledged to go the distance for Dean by walking in their own communities.
 To help him meet his $75,000 fundraising goal.

 Troutman’s Trek wasn’t ending.
 It was just getting started.

 The people he’d tried to inspire with his journey – well, now they were inspiring him.

-And this week, his family announced a new Troutman’s Trek – a scaled-down version of the original one.
+Dean’s ankles went back to normal, and he got a clean bill of health.
+His family announced a new Troutman’s Trek – a scaled-down version of the original one.